 The draft is another option.
 There could be a few solid DT prospects available when Dallas picks at #58, such as Jeffery Simmons from Mississippi St. or Miami’s Gerald Willis III.

-If the Cowboys sign Earl Thomas at and aren't looking to spend a high pick on TE after Jason Witten's return, then defensive tackle could very well be at or neat the top of their draft needs this April.
+If the Cowboys sign Earl Thomas at safety and aren’t looking to spend a high pick on TE after Jason Witten’s return, then defensive tackle could very well be at or neat the top of their draft needs this April.

 This could go any number of ways, and one of those includes just standing pat.
 Dallas might decide that Maliek Collins and Antwaun Woods were good enough to stick with for next year, seeing the Rams game as an anomaly and focusing on their play throughout the season.